marek-g/rust-translation/README.md

 # translation

-Library for localisation (text translation) of Rust applications.
+Library for localization (text translation) of Rust applications.

 ## Features